marcosh17/Full-Stack-open/README.md

 ## Author

-This repository is maintained by **[Your Name]** as part of the exercises for the Full Stack Open 2024 course.
+This repository is maintained by [marcosh17](https://github.com/marcosh17) as part of the exercises for the Full Stack Open 2024 course.

 ## License